-In Bolivia, near the capital of La Paz, lies a terrifying road that connects the Andes Mountains to the Amazon rainforest.
-This is Death Road Bolivia.
-And it is known as “the most dangerous road in the world.”
+Death Road is a terrifying and deadly road in Bolivia connecting the Andes Mountains to the Amazon rainforest.
+In fact, it’s often referred to as known as “the most dangerous road in the world.”

 So after extensively researching the many Death Road tour companies, we ultimately put our trust in Barracuda Biking to get us down safely.
 A portion of this post will detail a Barracuda Biking review to let you know exactly how that went.

-We did survive Death Road Bolivia.
+We survived biking down Death Road Bolivia.
 But it was not without incident.
 During our Death Road Bolivia tour, two riders did not make it.
-Death Road accidents happen.
-And we learned that firsthand.
+Accidents do regularly happen on Death Road.
+We witnessed it firsthand, as two cyclists returned to La Paz in an ambulance.

 What Is Death Road Bolivia?

-Death Road Bolivia is a 55-kilometer (34-mile) stretch of narrow dirt road that descends from the high Bolivian Andes, near La Paz, down into towards the Amazon basin.
-The treacherous road straddles the edge of steep mountain cliffs along the way, which have lead to many fatal accidents.
-Officially known as Yungas Road, this roadway has been nicknamed “Death Road” due to the number of deaths that have occurred here.
+Death Road is a 55-kilometer (34-mile) stretch of a narrow dirt road in Bolivia that descends from the high Andes down into the Amazon basin.
+The treacherous road straddles the edge of steep mountain cliffs, which have lead to many fatal accidents.
+Officially known as Yungas Road, this roadway near Bolivia’s capital, La Paz, has been nicknamed “Death Road” due to the number of deaths that have occurred here.

 There have been so many Death Road accidents that it has earned the designation as “the most dangerous road in the world.”
 This isn’t just a title that someone randomly made up.
 The Inter-American Development Bank performed an investigation in 1995 and found that Death Road Bolivia claimed more lives than any other road on record.